aquasecurity/tracee/tracee-ebpf/Readme.md

 You can obtain Tracee-eBPF in any of the following ways:
 1. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).
-2. Use the docker image from Docker Hub: `aquasec/tracee` (includes all the required dependencies).
+2. Use the docker image from Docker Hub: `aquasec/tracee`.
 3. Build the executable from source using `make build`.
 For that you will need additional development tooling.
 4. Build the executable from source in a Docker container which includes all development tooling, using `make build DOCKER=1`.

 ### Setup options

-Tracee-eBPF is made of a userspace executable (`tracee`) that drives the eBPF program, and the eBPF program itself (`tracee.bpf.$kernelversion.$traceeversion.o`).
-When the `tracee` is started, it will look for the eBPF program in specific places and if not found, it will attempt to build the eBPF program automatically before it starts (you can control this using the `--build-policy` flag).
+Tracee-eBPF is made of a userspace executable (`tracee-ebpf`) that drives the eBPF program, and the eBPF program itself (`tracee.bpf.$kernelversion.$traceeversion.o`).
+When Tracee is started, it will look for the eBPF program in specific places and if not found, it will attempt to build the eBPF program automatically before it starts (you can control this using the `--build-policy` flag).

 The eBPF program is searched in the following places (in order):
 1. Path specified in `TRACEE_BPF_FILE` environment variable